MykhailoTanchuk/homepage/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## index.html and styles.css is only for autotest

 ## How to start the project

 ### Clone the project to your local machine